Theremin Sampler Watch

 Collection of Light Modulated Circuit Bent Sound Generators

-Collection of light modulated circuit bent sound generators housed in a plastic bowling ball.
+Collection of light-modulated circuit bent sound generators housed in a plastic bowling ball.
 The gooseneck lamp is made from a weird tail light that I found at a truck stop.